-Wilmington College recognizes that reasonable attendance requirements will vary somewhat between disciplines, professors and even an individual's courses.
-The purpose of this policy is to ensure all concerned are clear about expectations in a given course.
 Faculty members are expected to accept the College's basic definition of excused absences in their individual policies and monitor attendance, but faculty members may also choose to accept other absences as excused (entirely at the discretion of each faculty member).
 Students are expected to be responsible for informing faculty members about excused absences (including documentation, if required) and for arranging to make up all work missed because of absences.
-An excused absence in no way removes this responsibility or obligates the professor to provide a student with special assignments or opportunities.
+Students who will have to miss class to represent the College should provide schedules of these absences to the faculty member as soon in the semester as they are known.
+Faculty are encouraged to make a good faith effort to accommodate students with excused absences through alternative assignments when possible but are not required to do so.